 And keeping up to date?

-Follow us on Twitter and/or join our Group on LinkedIn for updates about forthcoming Topical Chats and (the only very occasional) holiday breaks.
+Follow us on Twitter and/or join our Group on LinkedIn for updates about forthcoming Topical Chats and the occasional holiday breaks.
 We also have a mailing list which you can sign up to in the box above.